Aaron Jones Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Jones' 62.9 rushing yards per game over his eight career matchups against the Lions are 25.4 more yards than his over/under in Sunday's game.
+- Over his eight career matchups against them, Jones has averaged 62.9 rushing yards against the Lions, 26.4 more than his over/under in Sunday's game.

-- Jones has had a rushing touchdown in two matchups against the Lions, and had multiple TDs in one of those games.

-- The Lions have the NFL's 28th-ranked defense against the run, allowing 135.9 yards per game.
+- Allowing 135.9 rushing yards per game, the Lions have the 28th-ranked run defense in the league.

-- This season the Lions are ranked 26th in the NFL in rushing touchdowns conceded (18).
+- The Lions have allowed 18 rushing touchdowns, 26th in the NFL.

 Recent Performances